-At its forty-eighth session, the WHO Regional Committee for Africa passed Resolution AFR/ RC48/R2 urging Member States to evaluate the laboratory component of disease control programmes as the first step towards strengthening disease surveillance.3 Since the adoption of the resolution, a number of capacity-building activities have been implemented.
-Subregional and Regional reference laboratories and various Regional laboratory networks were established.
+4. At its forty-eighth session, the WHO Regional Committee for Africa passed Resolution AFR/RC48/R2 urging Member States to evaluate the laboratory component of disease control programmes as the first step towards strengthening disease surveillance.3 Since the adoption of the resolution, a number of capacity-building activities have been implemented.

+5. Subregional and regional reference laboratories and various regional laboratory networks were established.
 External quality assessment schemes were implemented for enteric diseases, meningitis, plague, tuberculosis, malaria, polio, measles, yellow fever, highly pathogenic avian influenza and HIV/AIDS.
-For clinical laboratories, a scheme has been introduced for haematology and clinical chemistry.
+For clinical laboratories, a scheme has been introduced for hematology and clinical chemistry.
 Assessment and documentation of national laboratory systems were conducted.
-In addition, training of staff on diagnostic techniques, laboratory safety, quality assurance and quality control systems has been provided on a regular basis.
+In addition, training of staff on diagnostic techniques, laboratory safety, quality assurance and quality control systems has been held on a regular basis.

-Laboratory-based surveillance of meningitis epidemics has played a significant role in timely outbreak response (see tables, source: countries; data compiled by MDSC).
+6. Laboratory-based surveillance of meningitis epidemics has played a significant role in timely outbreak response.
 Countries in the meningitis belt provide laboratory data on a weekly basis.
 Feedback on this data is given to all contributing laboratories.
-A monthly bulletin (MDSC-Multidisease Surveillance Centre Meningitis Monthly Bulletin) on epidemiological and laboratory data is also issued and shared with countries and partners.
+A monthly bulletin on epidemiological and laboratory data is also issued and shared with countries and partners.
 The regular analysis of laboratory data allows countries to predict the circulating meningitis serotype and thus select the appropriate vaccine.